 If the graphics card drivers get corrupted or missing, you might encounter the input signal out of range Windows 10 error when changing its settings.
 So, you can try uninstalling or update the graphics driver to fix it.
 Here’s how to do that.

 Step 1.
 Press Win + R keys to open the Run dialog box, and then type devmgmt.msc in the box and hit Enter to open this program.

 Step 2.
-In the Device Manager window, expand the Display drivers categories, then right click the graphics card driver that you want to update and select Update driver option from the context menu.
+In the Device Manager window, expand the Display drivers category, then right-click the graphics card driver that you want to update and select Update driver option from the context menu.

 Step 3.
 Click on Search automatically for updated driver software option to install the latest graphics driver.
 Alternatively, you can select the Browse my computer for driver software option to manually install the updated driver.

 Step 4.
-Restart you computer and see if the monitor out of range error is resolved.
+Restart your computer and see if the monitor out of range error is resolved.
 If you have uninstalled the graphics card driver, Windows will install it as you reboot.